SALVADOR SANTINO REGILME

 Picture

-1. Regilme, Salvador Santino F. Jr. (ed.)
-(2024, forthcoming).
+3. Regilme, Salvador Santino F. Jr. (ed.)
+(2024).
 Children's Rights in Crisis: Multidisciplinary, Transnational, and Comparative Perspectives.
 Manchester, UK: Manchester University Press.

 • Reviewed in: International Affairs (Oxford University Press); Perspectives on Politics (Cambridge University Press); World Affairs (SAGE); European Journal of East Asian Studies (BRILL); Peace Research: The Canadian Journal of Peace Studies; Diplomatic History (Oxford University Press); LSE Review of Books (London School of Economics); Australian Outlook (Australian Institute of International Affairs); The SAIS Review of International Affairs; Revue française de science politique (top French journal for political science)